Azure-Samples/azure-devops-terraform-oidc-ci-cd/README.md

 urlFragment: azure-devops-terraform-oidc-ci-cd
 ---

-# Using Azure DevOps Pipelines Workload identity federation (OIDC) or Managed Identity with Azure for Terraform Deployments
+# Using Azure DevOps Pipelines Workload identity federation (OIDC) with Azure for Terraform Deployments

 This is a two part sample.
 The first part demonstrates how to configure Azure and Azure DevOps for credential free deployment with Terraform.
 The second part demonstrates an end to end Continuous Delivery Pipeline for Terraform.